 The promises have been categorized into the following 6 categories:

 - Yet to Start

 Given below are guidelines and definition that guided us in the exercise of assigning categories to the promises.

-- A promise is considered broken only if the government has failed to deliver on its promise within the timeline prescribed by the party during elections.
-In all other cases, the promise will be classified as “Yet To Start” since a democratically elected government deserves the full tenure to fulfill its promise.
+- A promise is considered broken only if the government has failed to deliver on its promise within the timeline prescribed by the party during elections or the tenure of the government is over.
+In all other cases, the promise will be classified as “Yet To Start” since a democratically elected government deserves the full tenure to fulfil its promise.

 - If the government has implemented an order/legislation/policy that is contrary to the promise made during the elections, then the promise is classified under “Broken” category.

 - A promise will be considered “Stalled” only if at least one of the following condition is met: